devflowinc/ruby-sdk/docs/UserApi.md

 Update User

 Update User  Update a user's information.
 If the user_id is not provided, the auth'ed user will be updated.
-If the user_id is provided, the auth'ed user must be an admin (1) or owner (2) of the organization.
+If the user_id is provided, the role of the auth'ed user or api key must be an admin (1) or owner (2) of the organization.

 ### Examples